lukeocodes/asyncapi-format/readme.md

 - [x] Rename the AsyncAPI title
 - [x] Support AsyncAPI documents in JSON format
 - [x] Support AsyncAPI documents in YAML format
+- [x] Bundle local $ref references in the AsyncAPI document
+- [x] Split the AsyncAPI document into a multi-file structure
 - [x] Format via CLI
 - [x] Format via config files
 - [x] Use as a Module